Alexander Mar Thoma: Education

 He began his schooling at the age of four.
 In 1922, when he was ten years old, his father died.
 Kunjachen was sent to a nearby High School at Kozhencherry.

 He continued his studies at Maharajas College, Ernakulam and at Union Christian College, Aluva.
-A year after finishing he was able to secure a teaching post at C.M.S.High school, Kottayam, where he taught mathematics for 12 years.
+A year after finishing he was able to secure a teaching post at C.M.S.
+High school, Kottayam, where he taught mathematics for 12 years.
 While there he began to take part in social activities.

 Ordination

-To further his studies, he was making arrangements to go to Agra, when he was called by Dr.Abraham Mar Thoma Metropolitan to join the ministry.
+To further his studies, he was making arrangements to go to Agra, when he was called by Dr. Abraham Mar Thoma Metropolitan to join the ministry.
 He accepted the offer and in 1945 joined United Theological College, Bangalore.

 On 7 June 1946, he was ordained as clergy.
 He returned to Bangalore and in addition to his studies, was also the Assistant vicar to the Mar Thoma parish.

 In 1948 he completed the course and was offered admission at Union Theological College, New York.
 He was able to obtain S.T.M.
 (Master of Systematic Theology).
 In 1949 he was at Hartford Seminary Foundation for his Ph.D.
 He received his Ph.D. in 1951.
 The title of his thesis was, "Viśvarūpa Darśana: a study of the vision of God in the Bhagavadgītā".

 After returning to India in 1951, he was appointed as the vicar of Manganam (near Kottayam) Marthoma church for about a year.

-Mar Thoma Church opened a College for higher education at Tiruvalla in 1952; Rev. M. G. Chandy was appointed as its first principal.
+Malankara Mar Thoma Syrian Church opened a College for higher education at Tiruvalla in 1952; Rev. M. G. Chandy was appointed as its first principal.